apollo-fyi/apollo-docs/docs/getting_started.md

 1. [Invite Apollo to your server](https://discord.com/api/oauth2/authorize?client_id=475744554910351370&permissions=36776045648&scope=applications.commands%20bot)
 2. Create your first event with the [`/event`](/creating-events/) command
-    - Apollo will then DM you a list of questions abour your event
+    - Apollo will then DM you a list of questions about your event
     - Once finished, Apollo will provide a link to your newly created event
 3. RSVP to the event by clicking one of the event buttons